maykinmedia/open-product/docs/installation/reference/prerequisites.rst

 Prerequisites
 =============

-While the `container images <https://hub.docker.com/r/maykinmedia/open-producten/>`_ contain all the necessary dependencies, Open Producten does require extra service to deploy the full stack.
+While the `container images <https://hub.docker.com/r/maykinmedia/open-product/>`_ contain all the necessary dependencies, Open Product does require extra service to deploy the full stack.
 These dependencies and their supported versions are documented here.